-Lizeth chuckled and shook her head.
-The pair had grabbed the last booth by the window, which was lucky, because Lizeth wouldn’t eat anywhere else.
+The sisters had grabbed the last booth by the window, which was lucky, because Lizeth wouldn’t eat anywhere else.
 She studied the view outside, of a wet, gray sky, the highway, and a sign fashioned in the shape of a lobster.
 Hyla tried to follow the chaos inside: waitresses whizzing between tables with no apparent direction, clinking utensils, a distant radio playing Boston’s “Amanda.”
 Across the aisle from their booth, she caught one old man gaping at her black pixie cut and leather jacket.

 Hyla raised her mug of coffee at him and took a sip.
 “That one’s looking at me like I’m a display in a human zoo.”

 Lizeth glanced over her shoulder, then smiled placidly.
 “He’s just curious and too old to bother being subtle.”

 As the old man spooned scrambled eggs into his wrinkled mouth, Hyla wished she shared Lizeth’s patience.
 “I wish people wouldn’t do that.”

 “Act like there’s something wrong with being different.”

 “You can’t expect people to accept things that make them uncomfortable.”
 Lizeth toyed with the string of her tea bag, draped over the edge of her porcelain mug.
 “It’s human nature to be comforted by the familiar.
 Difference is chaos.”